-In the afternoon we continue to travel up onto the flanks of Chimborazo, where we spend an evening in a lodge at about 3,500 m/ 11,480 feet.
+In the afternoon we continue to travel up onto the flanks of Chimborazo, where we spend an evening in a lodge at about 3,500 m / 11,480 ft.
 The Chimborazo Lodge sits picturesquely on a grassy plain below Chimborazo and allows us to rest and enjoy views of the Ecuadorian Altiplano that surrounds Chimborazo and its neighboring peak Carihuairazo (also known as "Chimborazo's Wife").

-- Accommodations: Chimborazo Lodge or similar - Meals Included: Breakfast
+• Accommodations: Chimborazo Lodge or Hacienda Abraspungo (depending on availability)

+• Meals Included: Breakfast

-Day 2: Travel to Chimborazo High Camp
+Day 12: Travel to Chimborazo High Camp